1958 United States Senate election in New Jersey: Campaign

 Kean campaigned on a liberal platform throughout the state, touring all twenty-one counties.
-He advocated an income tax cut and increased spending on public works and Social Security, but warned against "pump-priming" New Deal-era measures.
+He ran on his record of tax reduction, liberalization of Social Security, and reduction in trade barriers, and called for increased spending on public works and military aid to counter Soviet expansion but warned against "pump-priming" New Deal-era measures.
 Kean introduced a tax cut bill in the House.
-His sons, Robert Kean Jr. and future Governor Thomas Kean, campaigned on his behalf.
+Because of his busy schedule, his sons, Robert Jr., Hamilton, and future governor Thomas Kean, campaigned on his behalf.

 Morris presented himself as the only conservative candidate in the race and a "strong new voice."
 He attributed the ongoing economic recession and inflation to spending on foreign aid and defense, which he argued was made necessary by both Democratic and Republican vacillation in the face of Russian imperialism.
 To combat the recession, he proposed an immediate cut in income and excise taxes.
 He also argued for a "big tent" approach to politics and posited that the ongoing decline in the Republican vote in New Jersey was due to Eisenhower's feuds with conservative Senators Joseph McCarthy and Robert A. Taft.

 In an appeal to commuters, Shanley proposed a constitutional amendment barring a state from taxing residents of another state.
+Entering election day, George Cable of The New York Times reported Shanley had a "definite edge," but with Kean running a close second, and Morris expected to pull more votes from Shanley than Kean.